 Great Sand Dunes National Park and Preserve is located in the southern Colorado Rockies, about four hours from Denver.
 The park is home to the tallest sand dunes in North America, which rise up to 750 feet high.
 Visitors can explore the dunes by hiking, sledding, or even sandboarding.

 The park also features a variety of other landscapes, including forests, wetlands, and grasslands.
-Wildlife is abundant in the park, and visitors may see bighorn sheep, pronghorn antelope, elk, and mule deer.
+Wildlife is abundant in the park, and visitors may see Elk, mule deer, black bears, and mountain lions.
 Great Sand Dunes National Park and Preserve is a great place to explore the natural wonders of Colorado, especially on a San Luis Valley road trip.

 21. Mesa Verde National Park, Colorado

-Mesa Verde National Park is an American national park located in Montezuma County, Colorado.
+Mesa Verde National Park is located in Montezuma County, Colorado, nearish Durango.
 The park protects some of the best-preserved Ancestral Puebloan archaeological sites in the United States.
-Mesa Verde (Spanish for “green table”) is a UNESCO World Heritage Site and one of the Seven Wonders of the Ancient World.
+Mesa Verde (Spanish for “green table”) is a UNESCO World Heritage Site.

 22. Great Basin National Park, Nevada